Canker sores vs. oral herpes.

 Compare: Canker sores

-With apthous lesions, the ulcerated area is surrounded by a smooth, rounded and regular, red border.
-(See Frame 2 of our graphic.)
+With aphthous lesions, the outline of the ulcerated area is usually round or ovoid and is surrounded by a smooth, regular (not jagged) red border.
+(See Frame 2 of our animated graphic.)

 D) Distribution in the mouth.